Julie-Koon-Koon/Julie-Koon-Koon/README.md

 You can also find me on: LinkedIn: Julie Koon Koon

-⚡ Fun Fact

-As a child, I always dreamt of marrying a prince and becoming a princess.
-Coincidentally, I married someone who name is Prince.

 Thank you for visiting my profile!
 I look forward to connecting with fellow developers/analysts and working on exciting projects together.